 I am continually surprised by how little documentation Schwab has on its own features as well as how widely popular our Schwab Tutorials are here on the Marotta On Money website.
 We are an independently owned and operated wealth management firm.
 We are not affiliated with Schwab or any other custodian.
-We use Charles Schwab as our primary custodian for both our “Do-It-Yourself” service level and our “Comprehensive” service level.
+We use Charles Schwab as the primary custodian for all of our service levels.

 Through a relationship with Charles Schwab, you gain access to Schwab Bank’s High Yield Investor Checking account.
 Schwab Bank is technically a separate service provider, but is overseen by its namesake.
 For those who are comfortable with online banking, Schwab Bank is a great choice.
 The list of Schwab Bank High Yield Investor Checking Account features is impressive.